 The non-thesis option in the Applied Behavioral Health track comprises 30 graduate credit hours (10 graduate courses).
 Students electing to pursue this option desire a broad background in Applied Behavioral Health rather than specialization in a particular research area.

 Note: Students interested in the Applied track must have successfully completed either PSYC 3330 (Abnormal Psychology) or PSYC 3340 (Developmental Psychopathology) prior to applying to the 4+1 Program.

 The Behavioral Health General track is for students who wish to increase their knowledge of psychology in a greater number of domains beyond the Applied Behavioral Health area described above, and students in this track will have the opportunity to tailor their curriculum to meet these needs.
 Specifically, there are two learning objectives for students admitted to the General track in Behavioral Health:

 The thesis option in the General Behavioral Health track requires 30 graduate credit hours consisting of eight graduate courses (24 credits) plus the thesis (3 credits of graded PSYC 9980 Master’s Thesis Research each semester).
 Students electing to pursue the thesis option should have initiated empirical research as an undergraduate student and identified a specific area of research interest.
 A regular full-time faculty member in Psychology must commit to thesis supervision prior to admission; in some instances, adjunct and research faculty may serve as co-directors.

 The non-thesis option in the General Behavioral Health track comprises 30 graduate credit hours (10 graduate courses).

 Note: Applications for the 4+1 program in Behavioral Health are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana (XULA).

-Students at Tulane and XULA working toward the baccalaureate degree in Psychology must apply for admission no later than March 1st of their senior year.
-Note: Students graduating in May should apply by March 1 for fall admission of the same year, whereas students graduating a semester early (i.e., December graduates) should apply by March 1 for spring admission of the following year.
+Application Deadline: Students at Tulane University and XULA working toward the baccalaureate degree in Psychology who are graduating in May should apply by March 1 of senior year for fall admission of the same year, whereas students graduating a semester early (i.e., December graduates) should apply by November 1 of senior year for spring admission of the following year.